Risk Management Primer — A Legacy Review

 Although you can never completely avoid investment risk, there are things you can do to try to manage it.

-Diversification is a well-known portfolio-management tool.
+Diversify, diversify, diversify: Diversification is a well-known portfolio-management tool.
 Basically, it protects you against putting all your eggs in one basket.
 But you don’t need to be a professional money manager to balance your own portfolio.
-You can, for example, try for a better overall return by purchasing a high-yield bond index fund to help offset your safer, but low- interest-bearing, T-bonds and CDs.
+You can, for example, try for a better overall return by purchasing a high-yield bond index fund to help offset your safer, but low- interest-bearing, T-bonds and certificates of deposit (CDs).
 Index funds offer a kind of automatic diversification because they contain a quantity of assets instead of just one.
 Before you begin any investment journey, you should speak to a qualified professional who can help you assess your risk-tolerance and steer you toward the investment vehicles that are most appropriate for you.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.